-Similarly to the observations made in 2 week tilting experiments earlier [Monos et al. 1989a], the enlargement of the SV morphological diameter in HUT4 is probably caused by the permanently elevated hydrostatic pressure (2.9 vs. 5.9 mmHg) [Monos et al. 1989a].
-However, this enlargement is not the consequence of a simple passive elastic expansion of the vein because its diameter was found to be increased in both KR and Ca2+-free KR solutions in the whole pressure range (2-20 mmHg) studied.
-Similarly to a previous study [Monos et al. 1991], wall thickness was not altered.
-Moreover, as we described in this study, medial wall thickness of the extended vein (HUT4) was not different from that of the parallel experimental (HUT2HOR2) and control groups (NC4).
+Similarly to the observations made in 2-week tilting experiments earlier (Monos et al. 1989a), the enlargement of the SV morphological diameter in HUT4 is probably caused by a permanently elevated hydrostatic pressure (2.9 vs. 5.9 mm Hg) (Monos et al. 1989a).
+However, this enlargement is not the consequence of a simple passive elastic expansion of the vein because its diameter was found to be increased in both KR and Ca2+free KR solutions in the whole pressure range (2-20 mm Hg) studied.
+Similarly to a previous study (Monos et al. 1991), wall thickness was not altered.
+Moreover, as we described in this study, medial wall thickness of the extended vein (HUT4) did not differ from that of the parallel experimental (HUT2HOR2) and control groups (NC4).
 Consequently, during the chronic gravitational stress both adventitial and medial mass of the vein were increased approximately by 41 % and 10 %, respectively.